brunobord/microsr/microsr.md

 | crippled      | 1           | -4  |
 | out of action | 0           | n/a |

-*out of action* characters must make a *save roll* each round until they're healed, or die.
+*out of action* characters must make a *save check* each round until they're healed, or die.

 ### perks